arewhyaeenn/COMP_150_LAB_7_PILLARS_OF_OOP/README.md

 ## Task 5

-If you're not **very familiar** with cartesian and polar coordinates, check out [this video](https://www.youtube.com/watch?v=L4v98ZZft68) (or any of the literally hundreds of youtube video on the topic).
+If you're not **very familiar** with cartesian and polar coordinates, check out [this video](https://www.youtube.com/watch?v=L4v98ZZft68) covering the two coordinate systems before starting this task.

-I will record the zoom hours and add another video [here]()(not recorded yet), discussing these two coordinate schemes among other lab elements.

 Download [point.zip](./point.zip).
 Read the `Point` `interface` defined in `Point.java`.
 You will refer to it throughout this task, as it contains descriptions of all methods.
 You must implement these methods in the provided `PolarPoint` and `CartesianPoint` classes.
 The `Point` class is missing one of its accessor methods!
 Keeping the two coordinate systems (cartesian and polar) in mind, identify which "getter" method is missing, and add it to the `Point` class.